Study Abroad Program Overview

 Past topics have included the effects of forest fragmentation on species richness, bioluminescence of beetles, and detection of anti-fungal agents by leafcutter ants.
-Past EAP participants report that this independent work has been instrumental in developing their research skills and strengthening their dedication to the field of biology.
+Past UCEAP participants report that this independent work has been instrumental in developing their research skills and strengthening their dedication to the field of biology.

 Internships for academic credit are not possible on this program.

 The Monteverde Institute (MVI) is a nonprofit Costa Rican organization dedicated to education, applied research, sustainable development, and community service.
 UCEAP has partnered with MVI for 20 years to provide a range of services to students on this amazing program.
 MVI assists with all of the logistical challenges involved in the numerous field trips and unusual scheduling that the program requires.
 At the same time, it offers computer and lab facilities for UCEAP use during the periods that students spend in Monteverde and coordinates many other activities.
 Though UC manages the academic curriculum of the program, MVI’s Program Director collaborates with its instructors and staff throughout the program.